Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 * WARN if an array holds fewer spare devices than `--spares` says it should. `--spares-severity` changes it.
 Without `--spares` no array is graded against a spare count.
 * WARN if the last consistency check on a parity array (RAID 4, RAID 5, RAID 6) found inconsistent sectors. `--mismatch-severity` changes it.
 * OK with the count reported if the last consistency check on a mirror (RAID 1, RAID 10) found inconsistent sectors. `--mirror-mismatch-severity` raises it.
+* CRIT if a parity array has lost the write journal it keeps on a device of its own.
+Such an array reports every member in sync and cannot be written to. `--journal-severity` changes it.
 * CRIT if the kernel reports an array as `broken`, which is its own word for an array that can no longer serve its data.
 * CRIT if an array is `inactive`, which means it was assembled but never started.
 * WARN if the host runs no software RAID array at all, and WARN with a different explanation on a kernel that has no md support loaded, which are two different statements. `--no-arrays-severity` changes both.